eugenehiggins/artattendant/wp-content/plugins/worker/readme.txt

 == Changelog ==

+= 4.2.27 =

+- Fix: Added missing property check when checking for updates.

+= 4.2.26 =

+- Fix: Added index file to every Worker directory to prevent file listing.
+- Fix: Use the correct database prefix in a recently added user query.

+= 4.2.25 =

+- Improvement: When managing 500+ users. they are no longer sorted by roles.
+- Improvement: The Worker plugin will no longer automatically deactivate in specific cases.

 = 4.2.24 =

 - Improvement: ManageWP Worker plugin can now automatically connect to another account even if the plugin is hidden by our white label feature.